 The Joo Chiat-Katong area is associated with the heritage of the Peranakan community.
 “Peranakan” in Singapore generally refers to people of mixed heritage descended from the 15th century immigrant Chinese traders who married local Malay/Indonesian women.
 Their legacy is showcased in the Joo Chiat-Katong district where intricately decorated colourful Peranakan houses remain intact; and places like Katong Antique House and Rumah Bebe offer you a chance to buy traditional Nonya outfits, beaded slippers and handicrafts.
 One of Singapore’s oldest Indian temples, Sri Senpaga Vinayagar, Masjid Khalid, the ornate Kuan Im Tng Temple and St Hilda’s Anglican Church reflect the mix of cultures in the area.
 Each of the places of worship can be an interesting stop along the Joo Chiat-Katong trail.

 As one of the Singapore’s best-loved food destinations, Joo Chiat/Katong offers a wide variety of culinary choices.
 The famous Katong Laksa, Chin Mee Chin Confectionery and, of course, Peranakan restaurants are all found in this food paradise.
 Even modern cafes, like Sinpopo, tend to be a little different and interesting here.
-See our postings on Avenue Cafe, Sinpopo, Cheap and Good Food in Katong, and Chilli Padi Nonya Restaurant.
+See our postings on Avenue Cafe, Sinpopo, and Chilli Padi Nonya Restaurant.

 See info page on Joo Chiat/Katong